Lynsey de Paul: 2000s

 In 2000, de Paul was present for the launch of the charity "Support for Africa 2000", with the aim to help those suffering from the effects of HIV/AIDS or malaria at a reception at the Nigerian Embassy in London, hosted by HE Prince Bola Ajibola, the Nigerian High Commissioner to the UK.
 Among the guests were Princess Katarina of Yugoslavia; tenor Russell Watson, who sang a duet with the charity's president Patti Boulaye; and Errol Brown.
 De Paul was a long-term supporter of this charity and appeared at a number of their events and concerts.
-She was a guest at the Cosmopolitan (magazine) 30th anniversary event in 2002.
+She was a guest at the Cosmopolitan 30th anniversary event in 2002.
 In 2002, the de Paul/Blue song "Dancin' (on a Saturday Night)" was featured in the film Anita and Me as well as on the soundtrack album and one year later it was also featured in the cult TV program Monkey Dust.

+De Paul, together with friend and Childline founder Esther Rantzen was one of the comperes and appeared with a host of stars and celebrities at the "Children Will Listen: A 75th Birthday Tribute to Stephen Sondheim" event in aid of Childline held on Sunday 23 October 2005.

 Her longstanding contribution to the music industry was recognised in 2005 when de Paul received a Gold Badge Award from BASCA (now the Ivors Academy).
 This was followed by her becoming a director on the board of the Performing Rights Society (PRS) on 30 June 2006 where she proved to be a long serving and active member.
 The PRS was renamed PRS for Music and in 2009 de Paul was re-elected for a second three-year term.
 She was held in high regard by her peers at PRS, where she also served as Trustee of the Members Benevolent Fund.

 Since she had trained as an artist at the Hornsey College of Art and was a talented cartoonist (as evidenced from the gatefold album sleeve of her debut album, Surprise and other album sleeves she designed), she was employed as the resident cartoonist for OK! in its first year of weekly distribution in 2006, with her humorous pocket-cartoon series entitled "Light Entertainment".
 She also provided cartoons for the women's magazine Chic with another series of pocket-cartoons entitled "Woman to Woman".